 Various researchers argue that the entourage effect might explain why plant-based cannabis treatments are sometimes more effective than pharmaceuticals with a single, isolated active cannabinoid compound.
 Even though one isolated cannabinoid or terpene might show therapeutic effectiveness in the laboratory research, consuming of whole-plant products with hundreds of other active components might even be more efficient.

 Researchers are trying to understand if and how the entourage effect works, but that might take some time.
 Professor Dedi Meiri, of Israel’s Technion University, has been leading advanced cannabinoid research in the past few years.
-His research is focusing on trying to understand the minimum number — and combination — of cannabis compounds required to treat a given illness (cancer, in his case), assuming that isolated cannabinoids won’t suffice.
+His research focuses on understanding the minimum number — and combination — of cannabis compounds required to treat a given illness (cancer, in his case), assuming that isolated cannabinoids won’t suffice.
 You can dig into Meiri’s work in this lecture.

-It will probably be a few years before we know enough about how cannabis compounds work together before that alone can give us enough information to choose a strain on that basis alone.
+It will probably be a few years before we know enough about how cannabis compounds work together for this knowledge to serve as a basis for deciding which strain to choose.
 Nevertheless, it can still be useful.

 The Importance of ‘Stabilized Strains’